 its performance thereof will not conflict with any other agreement it has with or obligation it owes to any third party.

 Walkin Representations.
-Without limiting the generality of the foregoing, Walkin represents and warrants solely to BZR and not to any sublicensee, that:
+Without limiting the generality of the foregoing, Walkin represents and warrants, solely to BZR and not to any sublicensee, that:

 it is the exclusive owner of the Walkin Content and has full authority to use the Walkin Content, authorize its incorporation into the Game and otherwise license it in accordance with the terms of the Agreement;